dmksolita/Solitarian/src/content/posts/the-solitarian-way.md

 We are not afraid of honest conversations.
 Some of our best work comes from them.

-At Solitarian, constructive discussion does not mean everyone politely nods and moves on.
+At Solita, constructive discussion does not mean everyone politely nods and moves on.
 It means people bring different views, ask good questions, challenge ideas, and stay respectful while doing it.
 You can say, “I am not convinced yet,” and trust that the room will hear curiosity, not conflict.

 That openness matters.
 It means problems get surfaced early, ideas get stronger, and people feel heard.

 ## Everyone should feel they belong

-We want Solitarian to be a place where people can show up as themselves.
+We want Solita to be a place where people can show up as themselves.
 Your background, identity, accent, path into the industry, or way of thinking should never be a barrier to belonging here.

 The goal is not just to be welcoming on paper.
 It is to create an environment where people are included in practice: invited in, listened to, and valued for what they bring.